 Update: The LEGO Atari is now available to purchase, available directly from LEGO's website.
+It may not be Nintendo hardware, but we have to say they've done a beautiful job or replicating Atari's woody classic.
 Here are the links you need:

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.

 Original Article (Tue 19th Jul, 2022 17:30 BST): LEGO are on a roll with its video game tie-ins at the moment!
 We've got the Mighty Bowser roaring us down in October, and a new Princess Peach set coming next month.
 But we're going to take a step away from Nintendo for just a second to bring you something that might just be the perfect companion for your LEGO NES.